Saturday, December 6, 2025

 vineyard

-Photo courtesy Daniel Salgado |
+Photo courtesy Daniel Salgado

 One of the most significant developments in Champagne’s sustainability journey is the focus on hybrid grapes.
 These grapes, developed through a 15-year program, are designed to be resistant to heat, drought, and damaging fungus, thereby reducing reliance on pesticides and better adapting to climate change.
 This initiative not only aids in environmental preservation but also ensures the maintenance of Champagne’s unique taste and style.

 Moreover, the region has made strides in reducing the use of ‘vine protection products’ and fertilizers by 50 percent, acknowledging the importance of soil health and its impact on overall ecosystem sustainability.
-The Champagne houses have also committed to reusing 100 percent of by-products and recycling 90 percent of waste, demonstrating a comprehensive approach to sustainability that goes beyond mere reduction and recycling.
-Most recently, LVMH label Veuve Clicquot demonstrated an example of upcycling its waste by turning it into a leather-like material used by eco designer Stella McCartney.
+The Champagne Houses have also committed to reusing 100 percent of by-products and recycling 90 percent of waste, demonstrating a comprehensive approach to sustainability that goes beyond mere reduction and recycling.
+The goal, set by the Comité Champagne, is to have all producers certified as sustainable by 2030.

-Luxury Champagne labels bubble up their eco efforts
+Luxury Champagne labels bubble up eco efforts

 In a recent interview, Vincent Chaperon, who became Chef de Cave at Dom Pérignon in 2019, said the company is reinventing itself every year and changing vine-growing and winemaking in the mid- and long-term, in order to address climate change.